-Generally, these programs require inmates to have completed the high school equivalency, but concurrent enrollment is sometimes possible.
-Each individual program is designed to enhance post-release employment opportunities by providing inmates with the ability to obtain marketable, in-demand employment skills.
-Most programs follow a competency based curriculum, which teaches specific job skills and leads to a recognized credential, or certificate.
+Generally, these programs require individuals to have completed the high school equivalency, but concurrent enrollment is sometimes possible.
+Each individual program is designed to enhance post-release employment opportunities by providing those individuals with the ability to obtain marketable, in-demand employment skills.
+Most programs follow a competency-based curriculum, which teaches specific job skills and leads to a recognized credential, or certificate.

-Some institutions offer inmates the opportunity to acquire college certificates and associates degrees through Advanced Occupational Education or local Pell Grant programs.
+Some institutions offer the opportunity to acquire college certificates and associate's degrees through Advanced Occupational Education or local Pell Grant programs.